ampl/ampl.github.io/docs/source/solvers/mosek/options.md

 acc:quadrange (acc:quadrng)
       Solver acceptance level for 'QuadConRange', default 2:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:rotatedquadcone
+      Solver acceptance level for 'RotatedQuadraticConeConstraint', default 2:

       0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible